calaldees/teacherEducation/teacherEducation/_writing.md

 * Use citations for both positive and negative
     * [Why is there no Semantic Ontology of Sentiment in Academic Citations?](https://shkspr.mobi/blog/2022/07/why-is-there-no-semantic-ontology-of-sentiment-in-academic-citations/)
         * If we have 'negative' relationships between things, this is helpful.
-        * We only tend to record the positive. e.g: friend of, rather than devorced, estranged
+        * We only tend to record the positive. e.g: friend of, rather than divorced, estranged
         * Are all academic citations endorsements? or are they calling out bullshit?